 Seattle is one of over 100 cities in the US that has rightly reclaimed the second Monday in October, formerly Columbus Day, as Indigenous Peoples' Day—a correction that took well over 200 years.
 With social distancing in mind this year, local Native authors, musicians, and cultural centers are putting on events throughout the month, all of which will take place online or in otherwise COVID-safe conditions.
-Scroll on for details on virtual Seattle Public Library programming like a Seattle Reads event with Tommy Orange Past Event Like List , the Washington State History Museum's In the Spirit closing celebration Past Event Like List , the Always Indigenous speaker series Past Event Like List , and more options.
+Scroll on for details on virtual Seattle Public Library programming like a Seattle Reads event with Tommy Orange Past Event List , the Washington State History Museum's In the Spirit closing celebration Past Event List , the Always Indigenous speaker series Past Event List , and more options.

 OCTOBER 9-25